dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 I realize that the gun problem is more of a problem when the guns are in the hands of police and soldiers who use them to kill innocent people daily, and suffer no consequences.

-I realize that America kills as many people abroad as it does at home, I realize that the empire is a machine which can only kill, I also realize that Canada, Great Britain, Australia, New Zealand are willing participants in America's war against the world.
+I realize that America kills as many people abroad as it does at home, I realize that the empire is a machine which can only kill, I also realize that Canada, Great Britain, Australia, New Zealand are willing participants in Empire's's war against the world.

 I realize that no President has ever been the true leader of this country, I see that it has always been the wealth elite who rule from behind the stage, who use their wealth to influence power.